Subscribe to Home Ever After

 Recession-Proofing: It’s Not About How Much You Make

 Editor’s note: With many American families feeling the pinch of the current recession, more and more people are turning to the internet to find ways to survive on one income.
 Some are even learning how to get by on no income due to a recent or impending layoff of their family’s breadwinner.
-What would you do if your husband lost his job?
+What would you do if you or your husband lost your jobs?

-We’ve been talking to stay at home moms and dads about the measures they are taking for recession-proofing their families.
+In this series, we’ve been talking to moms and dads about the measures they are taking for recession-proofing their families.
 What can you do now to ensure that a financial hardship would have the smallest possible impact on your family’s well-being?
 This week, Amy is giving us her take on how she recession-proofed her family.

 The following is a guest post written by Amy, from The Finer Things in Life.
 Amy is a Tiny Town coach’s wife and mom of three littles who is convinced that living a life rich in The Finer Things will bring much more fulfillment than anything money can buy.